 - nodes (Iterable [Union [Node, Pipeline]]) The 'node's of the training pipeline. - tags (Union[str, Iterable[str]], optional) Optional set of tags to be applied to all the pipeline nodes.
 Defaults to None. - inference (Pipeline) A Pipeline object which will be stored in mlflow and use the output(s) of the training pipeline (namely, the model) to predict the outcome. - input_name (str, optional) The name of the dataset in the catalog.yml which the model's user must provide for prediction (i.e. the data).
-Defaults to None. - kpm_kwargs extra arguments to be passed to KedroPipelineModel when the PipelineML object is automatically saved at the end of a run.
-This includes: - copy_mode: the copy_mode to be used for underlying datasetwhen loaded in memory runner: the kedro runner to run the model with - log_model_kwargs - extra arguments to be passed to mlflow.pyfunc.log_model, e.g.:
+Defaults to None. - conda_env (Union[str, Path, Dict[str, Any]], optional) The minimal conda environment necessary for the inference Pipeline.
+It can be either: - a path to a "requirements.txt": In this case the packages are parsed and a conda env with your current python_version and these dependencies is returned. - a path to an "environment.yml" [the file is] uploaded "as is". - a Dict: used as the environment - None: a base conda environment with your current python version and your project version at training time.